stavik31/Citizen-Centric-Human-Resource-Mangement-System/_posts/job-suggestion-system-initial-research.md

 Similar Services
 - Career Explorer: suggests required skills for different job paths
 - Eightfold AI: analyzes a person’s skills and suggests relevant job choices
+  - Allows for companies to find, screen, and hire employees as well.
+Has a